Ramen - Varieties and Ways to Enjoy this Japanese Soul Food

 Shio (Salt) Ramen

-This ramen has a light flavor.
-The standard broth is made by boiling down chicken bones and seafood products (such as dashi stock, dried sardines and bonito flakes), and it has a characteristic transparency.
+Shio ramen, or salt broth-based ramen, is known for its light flavor.
+The standard broth is made by boiling down chicken bones and seafood products (such as dashi stock, dried sardines and bonito flakes), and is usually transparent.

 Shoyu (Soy Sauce) Ramen

-The most common kind of ramen, the broth has both the fragrance of soy sauce and a deep, rich flavor.
-Like shio ramen, the broth is made from chicken bones (“torigara”) and seafood products; some restaurants may also add other ingredients like pork bones ("tonkotsu”).
+Shoyu, or soy sauce ramen is the most common kind of ramen.
+The broth has the fragrance of soy sauce and a deep, rich flavor that is delicious and popular with most diners.
+Similar to shio ramen, the broth is usually made from chicken bones (“torigara”) and seafood products; some restaurants may also add other ingredients like pork bones ("tonkotsu”).

-Restaurants that specialize in miso ramen use homemade miso to make their soup.
-These soup recipes feature different kinds of miso, like charred miso, white miso, red miso, soybean miso, barley miso and rice miso.
-The toppings are similarly abundant, including sweet corn, butter and sauteed vegetables.
+Miso ramen has a miso paste base for the broth.
+Restaurants in Japan that specialize in miso ramen use homemade miso to make their soup.
+These soup recipes feature different kinds of miso, like charred miso, white miso, red miso, soybean miso, barley miso, and rice miso.
+The toppings are similarly abundant, including sweet corn, butter, and sauteed vegetables.

 Tonkotsu (Pork Broth) Ramen

-Tonkotsu broth is made by boiling down pork bones.
-Tonkotsu ramen has a sharp odor compared to other ramen varieties, and people either love it or hate it.
+Tonkotsu ramen is a popular type of ramen featuring a hearty broth made by boiling down pork bones.
+Tonkotsu ramen has a pronounced smell compared to other ramen varieties, which people either like or don't.
 Tonkotsu broth takes many forms; it can be light and smooth, or thick and rich enough to stick to the spoon.
-There are also shoyu-tonkotsu and shio-tonkotsu soups.
+There are also shoyu-tonkotsu and shio-tonkotsu soups, which combine soy sauce and salty flavors with the tonkotsu.

-The noodles are usually very thin, and the bowls are topped with onions, char siu pork, bamboo shoots, finely-chopped kikurage mushrooms and pickled ginger.
+The noodles in tonkotsu ramen are usually very thin.
+A typical tonkotsu ramen is topped with onions, char siu pork, bamboo shoots, finely-chopped kikurage mushrooms, and pickled ginger.

-Cup noodles, instant ramen - these are prepackaged types of ramen and other noodle dishes that can be easily picked up and made at home or on the go.
+Cup noodles are pre-packaged types of ramen and other noodle dishes that can be easily picked up and made at home or on the go.
 Available in a wide variety of standard and seasonal flavors, cup noodles have been a staple of busy people in Japan since their debut in 1958.
-If you'd like to learn more about cup noodle in Japan, why not head to the Momofuku Ando Instant Ramen Museum in Osaka, or the Cup Noodle Museum in Yokohama?
+If you'd like to learn more about cup noodles in Japan, why not head to the Momofuku Ando Instant Ramen Museum in Osaka, or the Cup Noodle Museum in Yokohama?

 And if you'd like to learn more about seasonal foods in Japan, take a look at A Taste Of Japan - Seasonality In The Snack Aisle.